mn-mde-edfi/MDE-EdFi-Documentation/README.md

 1. [in the Github repository](https://github.com/mn-mde-edfi/MDE-EdFi-Documentation) where ```https://github.com/mn-mde-edfi/``` is in the beginning of the URL in your browser.
 Raw markdown files are in the "code" section, with links to each other.
 Github renders this markdown as readable content.
 2. in a ["Web Version"](https://mn-mde-edfi.github.io/MDE-EdFi-Documentation/) in which Github attempts to automatically render the markdown files as HTML, and where ```https://mn-mde-edfi.github.io/``` is in the beginning of the URL in your browser

-In the Github repository, you may have trouble viewing embedded images embedded in the markdown.
-You have two options to remedy this: "click through" to view the image in the repository, or view the web version.

-In contrast, the web version does not render markdown tables into HTML tables, so tables are best viewed directly [in the Github repository](https://github.com/mn-mde-edfi/MDE-EdFi-Documentation).
+In general we recommend using the GitHub repository version, given the limitations of the web version.
+For example, the web version does not render markdown tables into HTML tables, so tables are best viewed directly [in the Github repository](https://github.com/mn-mde-edfi/MDE-EdFi-Documentation).
 Viewing markdown files directly within GitHub also allows you to use their [table of contents functionality](https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/) to navigate.